-- (1) A person who wishes to obtain a patent to an invention shall file a patent application to the Patent Office. - (2) The date on which the Patent Office has received at least the following shall be considered as the date of filing of the patent application (hereinafter filing date): - 1) a request to grant a patent; - 2) information permitting to identify the applicant and the contact information; and - 3) a part which on the face of it appears to be a description or a reference to an earlier application. - (3) The information referred to in Paragraph two, Clauses 1 and 2 of this Section shall be filed in Latvian but the part of the application for the determination of the filing date referred to in Clause 3 may be filed in another language. - (4) In the reference to a previously filed patent application referred to in Paragraph two, Clause 3 of this Section, the date of the previous application, the number and the state where it has been filed, shall be indicated. - (5) The patent application shall be filed in Latvian.
-If for the determination of the filing date the application has been filed in another language, the applicant shall file the translation thereof in Latvian within a time limit of three months.
+(1) A person who wishes to obtain a patent to an invention shall file a patent application to the Patent Office.

+(2) The date on which the Patent Office has received at least the following shall be considered as the date of filing of the patent application (hereinafter - the filing date):

+1) a request to grant a patent;

+2) information permitting to identify the applicant and the contact information; and

+3) a part which on the face of it appears to be a description or a reference to an earlier application.

+(3)The information referred to in Paragraph two, Clauses 1 and 2 of this Section shall be filed in Latvian but the part of the application for the determination of the filing date referred to in Clause 3 may be filed in another language.

+(4) In the reference to a previously filed patent application referred to in Paragraph two, Clause 3 of this Section, the date of the previous application, the number and the state where it has been filed, shall be indicated.

+(5) The patent application shall be filed in Latvian.
+If for the determination of the filing date the application has been filed in another language, the applicant shall file it in Latvian within a time limit of three months.
 If the translation has not been filed within the specified time limit, the application shall be considered as withdrawn.
 All further processing and correspondence related to the application shall be in Latvian.

+(6) The application fee shall be paid within one month of the date of filing the patent application.
+If this time limit has been exceeded, it shall be considered that the application has not been filed.

+(61) A claim fee (additional fee) shall be paid for each claim, starting from the eleventh, for an application which upon filing thereof contains more than 10 claims.
+The claim fee shall be paid within one month of the date of filing the application.
+If the claim fee has not been paid within the specified time limit, it may be still paid within one month following the sending of the notification regarding the failure to observe the time limits.
+If the claim fee is not paid within this time limit, the relevant claims are considered as not filed.

-- (6) The applicant shall pay the State fee and file the document attesting the payment thereof within a time limit of one month following the filing of the application.
-If this time limit has been exceeded, it shall be considered that the application has not been filed. - (7) If the invention provides for the utilization of such biological material which is not publicly available and cannot be described in the application, so that it might be implemented by a person skilled in the relevant field, a statement regarding the deposition of the biological material in an internationally recognised depository shall be filed together with the application in accordance with the Budapest Treaty On the International Recognition of the Deposit of Microorganisms for the Purposes of Patent Procedure of 28 April 1977.
+(7) If the invention provides for the utilization of such biological material which is not publicly available and cannot be described in the application, so that it might be implemented by a person skilled in the relevant field, a statement regarding the deposition of the biological material in an internationally recognised depository shall be filed together with the application in accordance with the Budapest Treaty On the International Recognition of the Deposit of Microorganisms for the Purposes of Patent Procedure of 28 April 1977.
 If the biological material, having been deposited, is no longer available at the internationally recognised depository, it shall be permitted to deposit the material once again on the same conditions that have been included in the Treaty referred to in this Paragraph.
 The procedure according to which the biological material is available shall be determined by the Cabinet.